 This is why Gunn is so ideal for this series.
 As a protégé of Lloyd Kaufman, the notorious schlock-auteur and founder of Troma Entertainment, he understands the imagination-sparking power of the lurid and freakish, even in a $220 million franchise-tied blockbuster.
 In an early sequence in a neon-drenched nightlife district, his camera gawps at the multi-coloured denizens catching snowflakes on their tongues – a shot that must have cost next to nothing in the scheme of things, but which sets the mood more effectively and sensually than any number of hectares of green-screened digiscapes.
 (Not that the film is short on those either).

-Whilst I loved this so much, the mix of the laughter (Guardian’s Of The Galaxy Vol.2 is one of the most funniest Marvel films ever) yet I feel that the original was only slightly better, but still, credit is due to Chris Pratt and the rest of the actors because I loved this film, and so will the box office.
-GOTG 2 is projected to open to $160M+ and should break the $1BN barrier, continuing the success of the Guardians.
+Whilst I enjoyed the film, the mix of the laughter,yet I feel that the original was better.
+Still, credit is due to Chris Pratt and the rest of the actors because this film will appeal to a huge audience, and so will the box office.
+GOTG 2 is projected to open to $160M+ and could break the $900M barrier, continuing the success of the Guardians.
 It will be extremely interesting to see in Avengers: Infinity War (2018) how the Guardians will mix their humour with the Avengers, but only time will tell.
 Thor: Ragnarok will set up what is the most anticipated film ever in November.